-It happened suddenly.
-It wasn't one of those treacherous situations that start little by little, where you don't realize there is a problem until you are screwed.
-Sure, there was that couple of weeks when I noticed a bit more hair than usual clogging up the drain after a shower, but I didn't pay much attention to it.
+It wasn't one of those awful situations that slowly came creeping, either.
+It happened very quickly.
+There were a couple of weeks where I noticed my hair falling out more than usual, but I didn't pay much attention to it.
 I had other things to worry about.
-Things like looking for a place to live after my boyfriend had left me with an apartment that I couldn't pay for by myself.
+Things like, looking for a new place to live after my boyfriend ran off and left me with an apartment that I couldn't afford.

-There was a definitive moment in the story of my alopecia when I knew something was seriously not right.
-That day, I woke up late and had to move like a maniac to get to work on time.
-I hurried in the shower, jumped out, wrapped a towel around my head, and when I took it off to brush my hair, handfuls of strands started to fall out one after the other.
+There was one particularly fateful day in the story of my alopecia.
+I woke up late and had to scramble like a maniac to get to work on time.
+I quickly showered, jumped out and started to brush my hair.
+As soon as I began, handfuls of strands started to fall out, one after the other.
 I felt like I was in a fucking nightmare.
-I carried on brushing my hair, hoping that it would stop shedding from my scalp.
-Within ten minutes the sink's surface was covered by a pile of long brown strands.
-I took it with both hands and made a big ball out of it.
-I starred at it for while, I was so amazed by it.
-I even smelled it.
+I carried on brushing, hoping that the hair would stop shedding from my scalp.
+It was clear that something wasn't right.
+Within ten minutes, the sink's surface was covered in a pile of long brown strands.
+I took it with my hands and made a big ball out of it.
+I stared at it for while.
+I was so amazed, I even smelt it.

-My heart was pounding, and with my stomach in my mouth I went toward the mirror to see just how bad it was.
-I pulled my hair back with both hands and, horrified, saw that one side of my head was largely bald.
-I didn't understand.
-How could my hair fall out on just one side?
+My heart was pounding and with my stomach in my mouth, I walked towards the mirror.
+I pulled my hair back with both hands.
+One side of my head was totally bald – the hairline beginning quite a few centimetres further back than the other side.
+I hadn't really noticed because I've always had a fringe.
+But hang on, how can my hair only fall out on one side?
+What is going on with the other side?
 These things happen symmetrically, don't they?
 Isn't that how nature works?
-I couldn't believe it was real.
+This can't be real.

-"Which side is set back the most?"
-I asked.
-I'll never forget the look she gave me, it was awful.
+- "Which side is receding the most?"
+I'll never forget the look she gave me.

-"Well, the left side.
-What's happened?" she said.
+- "Well, the left side.
+What happened?" she said.

 I had no idea what was happening to me.

-Days of frustration and distress followed this episode.
-Within a few weeks, my once-luxurious thick fringe consisted of just a few hairs.
+Days of frustration and distress followed the episode.
+Within a few weeks, my once luxuriously thick fringe consisted of only a few hairs.
 My crown had also started to shed.
-Nothing seemed to help either—not the complex hair loss nutrients that the pharmacist recommended nor the special shampoo.
+Nothing seemed to help – not the complex hair loss nutrients that the pharmacist recommended nor the special shampoo.
 So I decided to go to the doctor.

-In the doctor's office, I went through the same motions I had found myself repeating to everyone I trusted.
-Hands on both sides, push my hair back, sad face: "It's gone.
+At the doctor's office, I went through the same motions I had found myself repeating to everyone I trusted.
+Hands on both sides of my head, pushing my hair back while frowning: "It's gone.
 Look, on the crown," I said.

-I didn't think twice before telling the doctor that only a few months ago my boyfriend (the man who I had shared the past five years of my life with) had all of a sudden disappeared.
-From that moment on, life had not been awesome.
+I didn't think twice before telling the doctor that recently my boyfriend (the man who I had shared the past five years of my life with) had left me.
+From that moment on, life hadn't been particularly awesome.

-The look he gave me, the tone of his voice, and the words that he carefully picked showed compassion for the girl who sat in front of him.
-A woman going bald, in the prime of her life, can seem like a catastrophe—a curse even.
-He told me that we would get some tests done to check my hormone levels and that we would figure this out.
-There was nothing to worry about, he assured me.
+The look he gave me, the tone of his voice and the words that he carefully picked showed compassion for the girl that he had in front of him.
+A woman going bald, in the prime of her life, is quite literally a catastrophe – a curse even.
+He told me that we would get some tests done to check my hormone levels and that we would figure this out; there was nothing to worry about.

-The tests didn't show any abnormality in my androgen levels (the masculine hormones), so I didn't have to be treated for androgenic alopecia.
-That would have been really shitty because it would mean the hair I had lost would never grow back.
+The tests didn't show any abnormalities in my androgen levels (the masculine hormones), so I didn't need to be treated for androgenic alopecia.
+That would have been really crap because it would have meant that the hair I had lost would never grow back.
 They couldn't give me any other explanation as to why this was happening.
-If it was stress, then it would be something transitory that I would have to put up with.
+If it was stress, then it would be something transitory that I would just have to put up with.

-When you're told that your hair is falling out because of stress, it only leads to more stress.
-It's a vicious cycle that drives you crazy.
+Obviously, when you're told that your hair is falling out because of stress, you get even more stressed.
+It's a vicious circle that drives you crazy.
 You try to calm yourself down, thinking this must all just be a bad dream.
-But finding balls of your hair on your pillow, in the shower, on the sofa, in the sink, in every fucking corner of your house doesn't exactly help you keep calm.
+But finding balls of your hair on your pillow/in the shower/on the sofa/in the sink/in every fucking corner of your house doesn't exactly help you keep calm.

-My baldness turned into an obsession.
-I couldn't think about anything except for going bald.
+In my world, things couldn't get any worse.
+My baldness turned into an obsession; I couldn't think about anything else.
 I was depressed and cried all the time.
 I stopped going out and didn't want to talk to anybody.
 I spent hours of my days online, either researching or talking to other balding women on chat forums.
-I desperately sought testimony that would reveal the existence of some miracle product.
-I was terrified when I reached the peak of this whole tragedy: the wig.
+I desperately sought a testimony that would reveal the existence of some miracle product.

 It had been four months since that fateful day in the shower.
-I had lost more than half of my hair and the left side of my forehead was set back much more than the right (something no doctor managed to explain).
-The hairs on my crown had been wiped out to reveal a spot approximately six centimeters in diameter.
+I had lost more than half of my hair and the left side of my hairline was receding more and more.
+The hairs on my crown had been wiped out to reveal a spot that was approximately six centimetres in diameter.

-I left crying like a baby.
-That session was the straw that broke the camel's back.
-Until that moment I hadn't thought that this horror might last forever.
-I cried and cried until I was empty.
-I had the feeling that nothing was worth it, that I would never be happy again, and that scared me a lot.
+I left crying like a child whose parents had just died in a traffic accident.
+This was the straw that broke the camel's back.
+Until that moment, I hadn't considered that this horror might last forever.
+I cried and cried.
+I cried so much that I couldn't cry anymore.
+I was empty.
+I felt like nothing was worth it and that I would never be happy again and that scared me a lot.
 I was worried I might go crazy.

-I can't say when exactly something in my head changed, but one day I came to terms with the fact that nothing was left to be done except take control of my life again.
-I had no idea if my baldness was going to resolve itself, but I did know that I couldn't keep going on like this.
+I can't say exactly when things changed for me, but one day I came to terms with the fact that there was nothing left to do other than take control of my life again.
+I had no idea if my baldness was going to resolve itself, but I did know that I couldn't keep on like this.

-I have now been semi bald for eight months and, I'm not going to lie, I still feel like shit.
-But it's also true that I am better.
-My hair is growing back, though with nowhere near the same thickness as before.
-I have learned how to cover up the bald spots and I have figured out how to have sex without freaking out my partners.
-I think, hands down, I have accepted this problem just like that mean psychologist said I should.
+I've been semi-bald for eight months now and I'm not going to lie, I still feel like shit.
+But I'm doing much better.
+My hair is growing back – even though it's nowhere near as thick as it was.
+I've learnt how to cover up the bald spots and I have figured out how to have sex without freaking my partners out.
+I think I've come to accept the problem just like that mean psychologist said I should.
 Does this mean that I am happy?
-No, I'm not: Going bald is a gigantic pain in the ass.
+No, I'm not: Going bald is the biggest pain in the arse imaginable.